RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/index.md

 ## Installation

-Since version 2 is still beta, it's not on the community plugin browser yet.
+Since version 2 is still in beta, it's not on the community plugin browser yet.

 But you can install the latest beta release using [BRAT](obsidian://show-plugin?id=obsidian42-brat):